The Mysticism of Gregory of Nyssa « Catholic Insight

-I’m a bit late on this, but just discovered that this is the memorial of Saint Gregory of Nyssa, even if not in the universal calendar.
-Gregory is one of the ‘Cappadocian Fathers’, along with his elder brother, Saint Basil the Great, and their companion, Saint Gregory of Nazianzen – the latter two we celebrate on January 2nd (this year, abrogated by the Epiphany, here in Canada).
+The memorial of Saint Gregory of Nyssa, even if not in the universal calendar, is on this January 10th.
+Gregory is one of the ‘Cappadocian Fathers’, along with his elder brother, Saint Basil the Great, and their companion, Saint Gregory of Nazianzen – the latter two we celebrate on, January 2nd.
 Gregory is a highly mystical theologian, with some controversy surrounding his theories, influenced by the earlier Origen, and the tendency towards apokatastasis, or universal salvation.
 This may be a misreading of the saint, for has much to offer in his profound teaching on the soul’s ascent towards holiness, without which there is no salvation.

 Pope Benedict XVI, in his series of addresses on the Church Fathers, devoted two to Gregory of Nyssa, and here they be: